-How much silicone render do you need for a typical house?
+How much thin coat render do you need for a typical house?

 This is going to come down to the area of wall you are looking to cover.
 The render comes in 25kg pre-mixed buckets, and each bucket at our standard 1.5mm finish will cover around 8 square metres of wall.
 For an average semi-detached house of say, 80m, you are looking at around 10 buckets of render.
 If you go for a finer grain size of 1mm, the render will go further, covering 11-12m of wall each.
 Thicker 2mm render will cover less area, so you need to take this into account when you are working out the quantities you need.

-There are several brands available on the market, but we recommend EWI Pro Silicone and Silicone Silicate render.
-They are well priced and offer all of the advantages we have mentioned above.
-Plus we offer colour tinting and next say delivery on this product.
+There are several brands available on the market, but we recommend the Silicone renders from EWI Pro .
+As mentioned the specialise in Silicone renders and also they are well priced and offer all of the advantages we have mentioned above.
+Plus we offer colour tinting and next day delivery on this product.

-The great thing about EWI Pro Silicone render is that there is a huge range of colours available to choose from.
-You can use the colour chart on this site to pick your colour and this will be mixed up and sent out to you the next day in most cases, using our own delivery drivers, not couriers.
+The great thing about EWI Pro Silicone Render is that there is a huge range of colours available to choose from.
+You can order a free colour chart, pick your colour and this will be mixed up and sent out to you the next day in most cases, using our own delivery drivers, not couriers.